invertase/notifee/docs/react-native/docs/installation.md

     // ... you will already have some local repositories defined ...

-    // ADD THIS BLOCK - this is how Notifee finds it's Android library: maven {
+    // ADD THIS BLOCK - this is how Notifee finds its Android library: maven {
       url "$rootDir/../node_modules/@notifee/react-native/android/libs"
     }